pfmc-assessments/lingcod/doc/North.md

-Prior to 1977, lingcod stocks in the northeast Pacific were managed by the Canadian Government within its waters and by the individual states in waters (out to three miles) off of the U.S.
+Prior to 1977, lingcod stocks in the northeast Pacific were managed by the Canadian Government within its waters and by the individual states in waters out to three miles off their coastline.
-With implementation of the \gls{msfcma} in 1976, primary responsibility for the management of the groundfish stocks off Washington, Oregon, and California shifted from the states to the \gls{pfmc}.
+With the implementation of the \gls{msfcma} in 1976, primary responsibility for the management of groundfish stocks off Washington, Oregon, and California shifted from the states to the \gls{pfmc}.
 The U.S. west coast \gls{abc} for lingcod  was set at 7,000 mt, but catch was consistently below this level.